silentoplayz/Droste-Effect-Image-Creator/README.md

-# Recursive Mirror Effect Generator
+# Recursive Mirror Effect Generator For Images
-The Recursive Mirror Effect Generator is a Python script that applies a recursive mirror effect to an input image, creating an artistic and visually interesting result.
+This is a Python script that applies a recursive mirror effect to an input image, creating an artistic and visually interesting result.
 It shrinks and pastes iterations of the image onto itself, producing a mirrored and progressively smaller pattern.

 ## Prerequisites
 Before using this script, make sure you have the following installed: